Joplin, 2012 Creative Community | The Butterfly Effect: Dreams Take Flight , community mura l led by Dave Lowenstein

 • Go beyond dignitaries for your letters of support.
 “It’s great to have your legislator, but letters from everyday people who have benefited are powerful, too.”

 • Be succinct.
 The maximum length for your narrative is two pages.
-For support materials, the limit is 14 pages.
+For support materials, the limit is three files.
 “For an organization, the narrative should include a clearly written history and stories of how helpful the organization has been.”

 • Check your nuts and bolts.
 “Go back over your application to make sure all your links actually open.”